AlexRiveraU/reading-notes/README.md

 # READING NOTES

 My name is Alex Rivera.
 I'm a Software Developer with over 10 years of experience in medical interpreting.
-In March of 2023 I graduated from [Code Fellows](https://www.codefellows.org/), I completed the Advanced Software Development program in Python.
-This was part of my learning journey.
+In March 2023, I graduated from [Code Fellows](https://www.codefellows.org/) and completed their Advanced Software Development program in Python.
+The following notes were part of my learning journey.

 ---